dmin/redux-data/docs/commands.md

 # Commands

 This page describes the format of command objects.
-If you haven't already, you might want to read about how to pass command objects to Redux-Data in the [documentation for `connect()`](/docs/connect.md).
+If you haven't already, you may wish to read about how to pass command objects to Redux-Data in the [documentation for `connect()`](/docs/connect.md).

 ## Type of Commands
 Redux-Data currently supports three types of commands: create, update, and delete.
 All command objects require at least two properties: `target`, and `action`.